-Answer: We will arrive approximately 2 hours before any event, to set up, and we do not charge extra for set up; your time starts when the music starts, not when we arrive to set up.
+Answer: We do not charge extra for set up; your time starts when the music starts, not when we arrive to set up.
 You are also not charged for break-down time, either.
 Exception: if you need us to set up earlier than 2 hours, or break-down later than one hour after the event ends, there is an additional charge.
 Example: wedding ceremony starts at 5 pm, and we'd normally arrive at 3 pm, to set up, but you need the DJ or photo booth to set up at 12 pm.
 Many companies do not include set-up/break-down time and charge additional fees for this time.
 Again, we do not do this, unless it is the above exception.

 Answer: Yes, we require a two hour minimum for DJ and/or photo booth services.

 Question 16: Will the DJ take requests?

 Answer: Yes, we can certainly take requests.
 We will do our best to play all requests, given that we have the song and there is enough time to get through the written playlist and must-play songs.
 We ask all our clients to let us know if requests are okay and ask for any restrictions on requests, such as: "Yes, play requests, but no rap, metal, etc."

 Question 17: If the crowd is shy or not dancing, do you motivate the crowd to dance?